lukaskoeller/gridsome-starter-strapi/README.md

 This is a Gridsome Starter using the headless CMS [Strapi](https://strapi.io).
 It is suppose to kick-start development.

 Under the hood, the starter is using the source plugin [`@gridsome/source-strapi`](https://gridsome.org/plugins/@gridsome/source-strapi) to pull data from Strapi into Gridsome's data store.
+Furthermore, [`MVP.css`](https://andybrewer.github.io/mvp/) is used for basic styling.

 ## Strapi Setup